Infant Sleep Solutions: Part 4

 You see, when infants grow up in a predictable world, they learn that they can trust us to meet their basic needs.
 A routine is doing certain things in a certain order at about the same time.
 Routines create stability, structure, and predictability.
 Over time, this helps build a child’s self confidence by making it clear what to do and what will happen in a given situation.

-A Rough Guide to Naps
+Infant Sleep Schedule: A Rough Guide to Naps

 1.5 – 3 Months

 After the first 6 weeks have passed (or fairly soon thereafter), hopefully your baby will be sleeping a lot (more) at night.
-If this is the case (and believe me, you WANT this to be the case), he will take about 3 naps during the day which can each range from 45 minutes to 2 hours.
+If this is the case (and believe me, you WANT this to be the case), he will take about 3 naps during the day, each of which can range from 45 minutes to 2 hours.
 Some of you may have already noticed this pattern emerging, but if you haven’t, don’t stress.
 It’s still very early!
 Start paying attention in the next few weeks to see these natural patterns emerging.

 Here is the formula for a daytime sleep schedule in the next few months: